Ranking every Super League club by number of academy products fielded in 2024

 Mikey Lewis, Sam Luckley, Connor Barley

-Three academy products have played for Willie Peters’ side in the first half of the season in the shape of England international Mikey Lewis, Connor Barley and Scotland international Sam Luckley, with the latter having featured for KR’s academy before starting his professional career at Newcastle Thunder.
-Rest assured, the Robins have a plethora of promising youngsters in and around the first team squad who will no doubt make their mark later in the season.
+Three academy products have played for Willie Peters’ side in 2024 in the shape of England international Mikey Lewis, Connor Barley and Scotland international Sam Luckley, with the latter having featured for KR’s academy before starting his professional career at Newcastle Thunder.
+Rest assured, the Robins have a plethora of promising youngsters in and around the first-team squad who will no doubt make their mark later down the line.

 NEXT GEN: Meet the razor-sharp goal-kicking jewel in Hull KR’s academy crown

-Three academy products have featured for Paul Rowley’s side so far in the shape of Hankinson, Sneyd and Connell.
-Red Devils captain Kallum Watkins also spent time in the Salford academy as a junior before moving to Leeds, where he made his first team debut.
-Like Leigh, Salford will have an elite academy from 2025 so it’s likely we’ll see more homegrown talent in their first team over the course of the next decade.
+11 homegrown products have featured for Paul Rowley’s side in 2024, with the Red Devils coach handing out debuts to eight youngsters in the final round of the regular campaign against Wigan.
+Salford captain Kallum Watkins also spent time in the Salford academy as a junior before moving to Leeds, where he made his first-team debut.
+Like Leigh, Salford will have an elite academy from 2025 so it’s likely we’ll see more homegrown talent in their first-team over the course of the next 10 years.

 NEXT GEN: The Salford Red Devils youngster with the unconventional route to Super League

-Jake Connor, Olly Russell, Sam Hewitt, Leroy Cudjoe, Matty English, Olly Wilson, Aidan McGowan, Jack Billington, Fenton Rogers
+Jake Connor, Olly Russell, Sam Hewitt, Leroy Cudjoe, Matty English, Olly Wilson, Aidan McGowan, Jack Billington, Fenton Rogers, Kieran Rush, Darius Carter

-Harry Newman, Ash Handley, Mikolaj Oledzki, Cam Smith, Jarrod O’Connor, Alfie Edgell, Tom Holroyd, Ned McCormack, Tom Nicholson-Watton, Riley Lumb, Jack Sinfield, Corey Johnson
+Harry Newman, Ash Handley, Mikolaj Oledzki, Cam Smith, Jarrod O’Connor, Alfie Edgell, Tom Holroyd, Ned McCormack, Tom Nicholson-Watton, Riley Lumb, Jack Sinfield, Corey Johnson, Ben Littlewood

-Leeds are renowned for giving youth a chance, with the Rhinos having already played 12 homegrown players this season, including Cam Smith, who is the current club captain.
+Leeds are renowned for giving youth a chance, with the Rhinos having played 13 homegrown players this season, including Cam Smith, who is the current club captain.

 Liam Marshall, Harry Smith, Brad O’Neill, Liam Byrne, Liam Farrell, Harvie Hill, Tom Forber, Zach Eckersley, Ryan Hampshire, Jack Farrimond, Junior Nsemba, Ethan Havard, Jacob Douglas

-Much like Leeds and St Helens, Wigan are another club who are renowned for having a conveyer belt of youngsters waiting in the wings for their chance in the first team.
-Matt Peet, formerly head of youth at his hometown club, has played 13 academy graduates so far in 2024.
+Much like Leeds and St Helens, Wigan are another club who are renowned for having a conveyer belt of youngsters waiting in the wings for their chance in the first-team.
+Matt Peet, formerly head of youth at his hometown club, has played 13 academy graduates in 2024.

 = Warrington Wolves (14)